-The LME Holdings Ltd 'B' shares are level '3' assets in the fair value hierarchy set out in FRS 102, and are recognised at £50 per share (2022: £64).
+The LME Holdings Ltd 'B' shares are level '3' assets in the fair value hierarchy set out in FRS 102, and are recognised at £50 per share (2023: £50).
 This valuation includes assumptions based on non-observable market data.

 The Directors do not consider that there are reasonable possible alternative assumptions that could be applied in the valuation.

-Subsidiaries and operating units are listed on pages 70 to 75.
+Subsidiaries and operating units are listed between pages 70 and 75.